We Asked All 50 States About Their Contact Tracing Capacity. Here's What We Learned

 Of the places that responded to NPR or have released this information in press releases, only four are positioned to surpass that 30 workers per 100,000 threshold: the District of Columbia, Michigan, Nebraska and North Dakota.

-In fact, North Dakota stands out dramatically from the pack: after the planned hiring surge it will have 66 contact tracers on staff per 100,000 residents.
+In fact, North Dakota stands out dramatically from the pack: After the planned hiring surge it will have 66 contact tracers on staff per 100,000 residents.

-"North Dakota leadership believes widespread testing capacity paired with a robust contact tracing infrastructure are key components to rising above this current health challenge," Vern Dosch, contact tracing administrator for North Dakota wrote in a statement to NPR.
+"North Dakota leadership believes widespread testing capacity paired with a robust contact tracing infrastructure are key components to rising above this current health challenge," Vern Dosch, contact tracing administrator for North Dakota, wrote in a statement to NPR.
 "We are committed to investing in the human resources and technology needed to make it happen.
 We are building tomorrow on facts, not fear."

 Granted, North Dakota has among the smallest populations of all states — hiring 250 contact tracers to meet the need is certainly easier than onboarding 10,000 in California.

-The average rate of contact tracers among the states we had data from was 12 per 100,000 people – just shy of the estimated need during normal times, and a third of what's projected to be needed during the coronavirus pandemic.
+The average rate of contact tracers among the states we had data from was 12 per 100,000 people — just shy of the estimated need during normal times and a third of what's projected to be needed during the coronavirus pandemic.
 The median was even fewer: seven contact tracers per 100,000.

 Watson warns states against playing this by ear.
 "This is really something we shouldn't undershoot," she says.
-Of course, public health officials need to keep a close eye on transmission and cases — more cases mean you need more contact tracers — but Watson says investing in contact tracing now is the smart move.
+Of course, public health officials need to keep a close eye on transmission and cases — more cases means you need more contact tracers — but Watson says investing in contact tracing now is the smart move.

 "We're spending trillions of dollars on the economic aspects of this, which is important," she says.
 "But if we're not willing to put in that same effort to the public health side to actually control this and to reduce the economic impacts — fighting this at its source — that doesn't make sense to me."